ingobeans/gnobbler/readme.md

 a retro platformer inspired by the original super mario bros games! if you dont know what a gnobbler is, thats fine, neither do i.

+the game features coins, enemies, spikes, trampolines, gnobbler, 4 levels, and a tiny soundtrack i made.

 written in RUST (i love you rust).

 made for hackclub's [siege](https://siege.hackclub.com/), for the **final week!!!**